Jacreator/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 10-back takes a current directory back one step or its previouse directory the file 11-lists display directory from current to previous and boot directory"

+the file 12-file_type display the type of file and other info